 Fado: The Sound of Saudade

-Fado music represents Portugal’s soul.
-Characterized by mournful tunes and poetic lyrics, Fado centers on the uniquely Portuguese concept of saudade—a deep, nostalgic longing.
-Experience it at an authentic casa de fado (fado house) in Lisbon for an unforgettable evening.
+Fado music represents the raw emotional soul of Portugal.
+Characterized by mournful tunes and poetic lyrics, Fado centers on the uniquely Portuguese concept of saudade.
+This translates to a deep, nostalgic longing or melancholy.

 Azulejos: The Art of the Tile